BlockchainCommons/bc-envelope-cli-rust/docs/Overview.md

 │ ur:digest/hdcxykfgenetdppftsuyhngwglrdiopsmtgshpteprchcaasvyiasbjldaqzcpfhzmcfcarkjepf
 ```

-When an envelope is compressed, you treat it like any other envelope (add assertions to it, use it as the object of an assertion, etc.) but you can't access its contents until it's been uncompressed.
+When an envelope is compressed, you treat it like any other envelope (add assertions to it, use it as the object of an assertion, etc.) but you can't access its contents until it's been decompressed.

 ```
 envelope format $COMPRESSED